dfederlein/vagrant-tower/README.md

 awx-manage inventory_import --source=/etc/ansible/hosts --inventory-name=Vagrant --overwrite
 ```

 Note: This file is placed by the tower role, then imported via the same playbook role task list.
 If you change the file there before you run this demo, this will be automatic.
-The above command is only needed if you change host IP address or host variable information within the /etc/ansible/hosts file and wish to re-import that to Tower.
+The above command is only needed to populate vagrant hosts into inventory.

 To use the ansible CLI on the tower host: